proplot-dev/proplot/docs/configuration.rst

 but for changing both ProPlot *and* matplotlib settings.
 The syntax is basically the same as the ``matplotlibrc`` syntax.

 To change the default global settings, simply edit and uncomment the entries listed in this file.
-You can also change the settings for individual projects by placing a ``.proplotrc`` file in the same directory as your python scripts or jupyter notebooks, or in an arbitrary parent directory.
-As an example, a ``.proplotrc`` file containing the default settings is shown below.
+You can also change the settings for individual projects by placing a file named either ``.proplotrc`` or ``proplotrc`` in the same directory as your python scripts or jupyter sessions, or in an arbitrary parent directory.
+As an example, a ``proplotrc`` file containing the default settings is shown below.

 .. include:: _static/proplotrc
    :literal: